I thank SOAS and Valerie Amos for bringing us together this evening.

 It has grown more complex, and with new modus operandi.

-How can one fail to be one cannot be horrified by trucks and cars ramming in a peaceful crowd with the intent of maiming and killing?
+How can one fail to be horrified by trucks and cars ramming in a peaceful crowd with the intent of maiming and killing?
 It happened here in the streets of London, but also in Jerusalem, Baghdad, Barcelona, and more recently in New York.
-How can one fail to be cannot be shaken to the core by the use views of young girls less than not more than 10 years old used as human bomb in Maiduguri, in Nigeria?
+How can one fail to be shaken to the core by the use of young girls less than 10 years old as human bomb in Maiduguri, in Nigeria?

-It is an assault on our security, and our very humanity.
+It is an assault on our security, and our humanity.

 And the fact that the state of shock and terror of those murderous attacks is nowadays amplified by the 24-hour news cycle, social media and cynical political manipulation makes it even more impactful.